abb3rrant/Unkn0wnC2/README.md

 > Further details on how Unkn0wnC2 works can be found below at [🏗️ Protocol Architecture](#🏗️-Protocol-Architecture)

 Future Features:
-* Exfil only client - Utilizing A records
 * Add functionality to unkn0wnc2 binary to build components from commandline without standing up webui.
 * Improved Client with syscalls for information gathering instead of command execution.
 * BoF execution
 * In memory execution
-* CNAME DNS Communication instead of TXT and possiblt use other DNS fields for comms.
+* CNAME DNS Communication instead of TXT and possibly use other DNS fields for comms.
 * All the bug fixes.
 * Dockerize